Posted on: Apr 08, 2020

 2019 felt like a mixture of achievements and failures for women’s rights.
 Whilst Saudi Arabia granted women the right to drive without a male chaperone, Turkey announced the ‘marry-your-rapist’ law.
 In Finland women dominated the top political spots, including the youngest Prime Minister ever elected, yet the 2020 Sex and Powe

 Climate conversations are never simple, with many people finding it hard to visualise a world of climate chaos or simply refusing to do so.
 That is why discussions through literature are so important – they bring the pandemonium to life and aid in envisaging a ravaged world, unlike anything we have seen before.

 It feels like we are approaching the Golden Age of Young Adult ‘cli-fi’ (climate change fiction).
 Our worldwide news is constantly awash with ecological disasters and the beginning of 2020 has been no different with the devastating bush fires in Australia horrifying people all over the world.
 Although gaining popularity, very few ‘cli-fi’ novels actually deal directly with climate change but rather discuss the after-effects.
 Our No Planet B collection strives to raise awareness of the irreversible damage we are causing, a collection to shock but also to inspire – books that act as literary catalysts.

-To celebrate our 30th Anniversary we are giving you FREE GUIDED READING TEACHER NOTES, one for each year group from Year 1 to Year 6, so you can try one out with your class, whichever year group you teach.
+FREE PHOTOCOPIABLE GUIDED READING NOTES, one for each year group from Year 1 to Year 6.

 Posted on: Jan 06, 2020